yavorysynka/zotero-better-bibtex/Unicode-and-Markup.md

 ---
-title: Unicode and Markup.md
+title: Unicode and Markup
-redirect_from:
+redirect_from: "/zotero-better-bibtex/unicode.html"
-- unicode.html
 ---
+# Unicode and Markup

 Zotero does all its work in UTF-8 Unicode, which is absolutely the right thing to do.
 Unfortunately, for those shackled to BibTeX and who cannot (yet) move to BibLaTeX, unicode is a major PITA.
 Also, Zotero supports some simple HTML markup in your references that Bib(La)TeX won't understand; BBT will